• Skip to primary navigation

 6) Once well combined mix in the Parmigiano Reggiano cheese.

-Tip: Wetting your hands or a spatula can make this easier.
+Cook's Tip: Wetting your hands or a rubber spatula with cold water can make this easier.

 8) Allow the dough to cool at room temperature or in the refrigerator for about 30 to 40 minutes.